travelandco/travelandco.github.io/_trips/2026-03-14-zlijeb-the-wizard-portal.md

 ## IV.
 The return: Logic, refueling, and future system states

 On the descent, we passed the van driver again, now fully awake and talkative.
 A former musician, now helping his son run a transport operation.
-Before we reached the car, he had answered every logistical question we'd been carrying since before we arrived.
+Before we reached the car, he had answered every logistical every question we'd been saving up.

 As we drove back toward Sarajevo, a new plan took shape.
 Over the May Day long weekend, we are looking at a multi-day return to Durmitor.
-But, since it is only late March, the "adjacent possible" suggests we might squeeze in another summit during April.
+But since it is only late March, the "adjacent possible" suggests we might squeeze in another summit during April.

 Our final stop was CJ in Sarajevo.
 Having been diverted from Vrata Hercegovine due to the high demand for Iftar reservations, we opted for the buffet and picked our fuel straight from the line.